drmikecooke/glbook/_sources/gibbs.md

   name: python3
 ---

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 # Gibbs free energy

 ## Critical applied magnetic field

 There is no possibility of coexistence of a magnetic field with a constant non-zero order parameter &mdash; the two fields have to interact and come to a non-constant compromise over a distance of order $\lambda_L$.
 The (free) energy density of a constant magnetic field is $\mathbf B^2/8\pi$.

-Maxwell&rsquo;s equations in matter are traditionally posed in terms of applied fields $\mathbf{H,D}$, and local fields, $\mathbf{B,E}$, that are the response to the applied fields.
+Maxwell&rsquo;s equations in matter are traditionally posed in terms of applied fields $\mathbf{H,D}$ (magnetizing, displacement), and local/vacuum magnetic and  electric fields, $\mathbf{B,E}$, that are the response to the applied fields.
 Concentrating on the magnetic behaviour, the differential of the free energy density $f$ is composed as:

 $$df=-sdT+\frac1{4\pi}\mathbf H\cdot d\mathbf B$$